-The pro version, cost $5.49, will allow you to save maps and data offline for when you are deep inside the Amazon rain-forests or when there is connectivity issues.
+The pro version costs $5.49, will allow you to save maps and data offline for when you are deep inside the Amazon rain-forests or when there are connectivity issues.
 It will also use OpenStreetMap.

 Love Twitter?
 Like to record audio and video along with your tracking details or maybe add a picture?
 Open GPS Tracker can do all of this which is why I decided to share it here.